 - (2) A contestant must wear a fitted mouthpiece, which the referee shall examine before a contest. - (3) Gloves must meet the requirements of section 54a of the act, MCL 338.3654a. - (4) Contestants shall not wear shoes in kickboxing or muay thai contests. - (5) Male contestants shall not wear a shirt, rash guard, or other items on the upper body.
-Female contestants may wear a breast protection plate, rash guard, sports bra, or body shirt. - (6) Contestants shall not wear jewelry or a piercing during a contest. - (7) An amateur kickboxing and muay thai contestant must wear protective headgear and shin and instep protectors.
+Female contestants may wear a breast protection plate, rash guard, sports bra, or body shirt. - (6) Contestants shall not wear jewelry or a piercing during a contest. - (7) Amateur kickboxing and muay thai contestants shall wear protective headgear and shin and instep protectors if either contestant requests before a contest to wear protective headgear and shin and instep protectors.